iogbole/vrh/index.md

 # Coming soon
 <br>
 We are cooking something really awesome. <br>
-Hold your breath and wait for the VRH's grand launching
+Hold your breath and wait for the VRH's grand launching!